tfabris/BlueGigaEmpeg/README.txt

 some of them can slow down the responses on the BlueGigaEmpeg and cause the Bluetooth communication to miss things.

+Refer to the code comments accompanying these flags to understand them:
   EmpegSendCommandDebug
   displayEmpegSerial
   logLineByLine